 The vacuum system uses a shutoff float to prevent the tank from being overfilled and stops any water from being sucked into the vacuum motor.
-The Advenger / BR 600S, 650S, 700S, and 800S are equipped with a feature that will automatically shut off the vacuum and scrub systems and display "FULL" on the hourmeter/status display if the recovery tank becomes filled.
+The Adgressor / BR 850S, 1050S is equipped with a feature that will automatically shut off the vacuum and scrub systems and display "FULL" on the hourmeter/status display if the recovery tank becomes filled.
+The controller monitors the vacuum motor amperage draw.
+When the float ball blocks off the air flow, the amperage drops.
+When the controller sees the amperage drop within a predetermined range, it turns on the "FULL" display.